SajjadR17/modern-pricing-page/README.md

 # 💸 Modern Pricing Section (CSS Grid)

-A clean and responsive Pricing Section built entirely with HTML & CSS using Grid Layout.
+A clean and responsive Pricing Section built entirely with HTML , JS & CSS using Grid Layout.
 Designed to be simple, minimal, and professional — with smooth hover effects and a mobile-friendly layout.
+You can switch on Monthly or Yearly Subscription.

 ---